-To our Management Committee, which consists of the Bowls Co-ordinator Bill Farrell outgoing incoming interim bowls Secretary, Paul Graham along with also Acting Bowls Co-ordinator Jesse Godfrey who is not part of the Management Committee at this moment, Chairman of Selectors Bill Farrell outgoing and incoming Geoff Warrington who also is not part of the management Committee at this moment, Chairman of the Match Committee Paul Graham, and Members representative George Vijums for their professional approach and prompt manner and assistance regarding the implementation of the Men's Bowls ongoing activities.
+To our Management Committee, which consists of the Bowls Co-ordinator Bill Farrell outgoing incoming interim bowls Secretary, Paul Graham along with also Acting Bowls Co-ordinator Jesse Godfrey who is not part of the Management Committee at this moment, Chairman of Selectors Bill Farrell outgoing and incoming Geoff Warrington who also is not part of the management Committee at this moment, Chairman of the Match Committee Paul Graham, and Members representative George Vijums and Tony Guarnaccia as a Board representative on the management committee, for their professional approach and prompt manner and assistance regarding the implementation of the Men's Bowls ongoing activities.
 From me personally, I thank you.